 Oftentimes it’s difficult to find clothes that are well proportioned.
-Going hand in hand with that dilemma, is design.
-Unfortunately short guys can have trouble finding not only a shirt that fits, but that has flattering designs.
-Details can be too large, and create more issues with proportion, and make short guys look shorter as a result.
+Going hand in hand with that dilemma is design.
+Unfortunately, short guys can have trouble finding not only a shirt that fits, but that has flattering designs.
+Details can be too large, create more issues with proportion, and make short guys look shorter as a result.

 While you may not always need to get a brand designed for short men, there are more than enough things you can do to add to your height.
-Remember, the fit is one of the most important things.
+Remember, fit is one of the most important things.
 Don’t be afraid of a slim fit!
 Reach out to our team today if you have any questions about the top 5 dress shirts for short men in 2023, and browse our website for more dress shirts.

 Frequently Asked Questions About the Best Dress Shirts for Short Guys